 A worker collects grocery carts outside the King Soopers in Denver’s Capitol Hill neighborhood, on Nov.
 24, 2020.
-The store was the site of a previous COVID-19 outbreak.
 (Quentin Young/Colorado Newsline)

 Colorado voters will decide this November whether to approve three major changes to the state’s liquor laws.

 The Colorado secretary of state’s office said Friday that backers of three ballot measures — Initiatives 96, 121 and 122 — submitted enough valid petition signatures to qualify for the 2022 ballot.

 Initiative 96, which would gradually abolish limits on the number of liquor stores that could be owned by a single entity, cleared the bar by the highest margin, submitting 225,400 voter signatures, nearly 150,000 of which were projected to be valid based on a random 5% sample.
 To qualify for the ballot, initiatives must submit a number of valid signatures equal to at least 5% of the total number of votes cast for all candidates for secretary of state in the previous general election — a threshold of 124,632 signatures in the current election cycle.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 Campaign finance reports show that an issue committee in support of Initiative 96, Coloradans for Consumer Choice and Retail Fairness, has received nearly $1.8 million in funding from just three donors: U.S. Rep. David Trone, a Democrat from Maryland and co-founder of retailer Total Wine and More; Trone’s brother and co-founder Robert Trone; and Colorado Fine Wines and Spirits, a corporation that shares an address with Total Wine’s Maryland headquarters.